 The one side of Vardhana silver coin have the head of the king and on the other side we can see the figure of a peacock.
 Harshavardhana coins are reckoned in a new era.
 They belong to the period of 606 AD.
 This is the year of his coronation.

 Rajput dynasties coins were mostly made up of gold.
-Copper or bullion coins are also available.
+Copper or bullion are also available.
 Silver coins are very rare.
 Rajput coinage are of two types.
-One type shows the name of the king in Sanskrit on one side of the coin.
+One type shows the name of the king in Sanskrit on one side.
 We can found a goddess on the other side.

 Numismatic Exhibitions Dates in India